dell/azurestack-docs/content/en/docs/hci/SupportMatrix/2603/SBEReleaseNotes/_index.md

 - New for AX-670 and AX-770 Platforms
 - Driver and Firmware 2603 Update
-- To install this SBE version, Azure Local instances that are already deployed must be running solution version `12.*.1002.*`
+- To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` and `12.*.1002.*`

 ### SBE 5.2603.1641

 - Driver and Firmware 2603 Update
 - Added Secure Boot 2023 certificate prerequisite check prior to BIOS update
 - Added automated capability for downgrading NVIDIA ConnectX-6 NIC firmware if necessary
-- To install this SBE version, Azure Local instances that are already deployed must be running solution version `12.2603.1002.*`
+- To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` and `12.2603.1002.*`

 ### SBE 5.2603.1522

 - Driver and Firmware 2603 Update
 - Added Secure Boot 2023 certificate prerequisite check prior to BIOS update
 - Added automated capability for downgrading NVIDIA ConnectX-6 NIC firmware if necessary
-- To install this SBE version, Azure Local instances that are already deployed must be running solution version `12.2603.1002.*`
+- To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` and `12.2603.1002.*`

 ### SBE 5.2603.1407

 - Driver and Firmware 2603 Update
 - Added Secure Boot 2023 certificate prerequisite check prior to BIOS update
 - Added automated capability for downgrading NVIDIA ConnectX-6 NIC firmware if necessary
-- To install this SBE version, Azure Local instances that are already deployed must be running solution version `12.2603.1002.*`
+- To install this SBE version, Azure Local instances that are already deployed must be running solution versions `12.*.1003.*` and `12.2603.1002.*`

 ## Prerequisites